nis65/multiroom/README.md

 * Maximise sound quality: No conversion of the audio signal in any way (resampling, lossy codecs, ...)
 * Maximise digital sovereignty: No need to integrate streaming services that make it almost impossible to downlad a text version of **my own** playlists (hi spotify).
 If you really need it: Use the app on your mobile or desktop and connect via bluetooth.

+### Bricks

+System Engineering is like playing LEGO: You take some components (lego bricks) with well defined inputs and outputs (studs and their counterparts) and stick them together to build e.g. a house.

+This tutorial shows how to create some basic audio bricks and proposes my way of sticking them together to build a multiroom audio system.
+Your mileage may vary, you may take my bricks as is and stick them together in a different way.
+But you can change one or the other brick or even create new bricks to build the system that matches your needs.

+#### Existing bricks

+* DAC: digital analog converter, part of a physical sound card:
+ * Input: **ALSA sink**: a sequence of samples fed (*played*) into the soundcard with ALSA.
+ * Output: **analog**: the analog signal on the output connectors of your soundcard.
+* ADC: analog digital converter, part of a physical sound card:
+ * Input: **analog**: an analog signal e.g. music fed via an audio cable to the input connectors of the soundcard
+ * Output: **ALSA source** a sequence of samples that can be read (*recorded*) from the soundcard using ALSA.
+* MPD: can read audio from multiple sources, can play to different sinks.
+We use it here only in the following way
+ * Input: **http audio stream**
+ * Input: **Music Files in different formats**
+ * Output: named pipe
+* snapserver: An audio server that ensures that all (networked) clients play their audio synchronously
+ * Input: named pipe
+ * Output: **snapcast source**
+* snapclient: An audio client connecting to a snapserver
+ * Input: **snapcast sink**
+ * Output: **ALSA source**

+XXXXX

+#### New bricks

 ### Limitations (learned the hard way)

 * Every (?) soundcard has one global clock for the sampling rate (maybe for the sample size too).
 This seems to be well known, but ist not well documented: You cannot record at 48000/16/2 from the soundcard while playing something else at 44100/16/2.
 I spent some hours with unclear error messages, erratic behaviour (sometimes a command worked, sometimes not) until I discovered this basic limitation.

 * Do **not** install mpd/snapserver on a VM.
 You will have dropouts.
 If anyone knows how to set priorities (on the KVM host and/or in the VM itself) so that the dropouts stop, I would be very happy to learn it.
 So install them on dedicated HW (like the Raspberry Pi).

 ## Overview